 The graphic design concept embodies the fleeting quality of colour.
 Visitors are given film cards at the beginning of the exhibition which function as mobil projection surfaces throughout the exhibition, making them actively participate in the search for the colour red in film.

 RED.
-A spatial film installation which turns the affects of the colour red in moving images into an emotional experience.
+A spatial film installation which turned the affects of the colour red in moving images into an emotional experience.

 TMS was commissioned by the German Film Museum to create the general concept and produced the exhibition design, graphic design as well as the light and sound dramaturgy.

-The temporary exhibition can be enjoyed from March 08. until August 13.
-2017 at the German Film Museum in Frankfurt.
+The temporary exhibition was on view from March until August 2017 at the German Film Museum in Frankfurt.

 Deutsches Filmmuseum Frankfurt